 914.813.6720

-If you’re looking for a more modest-sized getaway that still boasts plenty of amenities, Stephen E. Johnston may only stretch 750 feet, but that’s enough space to bask in the sun while enjoying the proximity to a playground area, picnic tables, a tennis club, ball fields, spray ground, and fishing docks, in addition to regular concerts and family fun nights.
+If you’re looking for modest-sized beaches that still boast plenty of amenities, Stephen E. Johnston may only stretch 750 feet, but that’s enough space to bask in the sun while enjoying the proximity to a playground area, picnic tables, a tennis club, ball fields, spray ground, and fishing docks, in addition to regular concerts and family fun nights.
 Kayak classes are also available.

 Fees: $8 parking on weekdays, $12 weekends; $13 adults, $8 children, $6 seniors